Clear Evidence of Carcinogenicity

-The National Toxicology Program (NTP) Chronic Carcinogenicity Studies of Cell Phone Radiofrequency Radiation are the most comprehensive, carefully done studies performed to date on the long term effects of radio frequency radiation from wireless devices such as cell phones.
-This 10 year, $25 million dollar study was performed by the National Institute of Environmental Health Sciences.
-Interpretation of the study results varies but the research has demonstrated an increase in tumors of the heart and brain in rodents exposed to cell phone radiation.
+The National Toxicology Program (NTP) Chronic Carcinogenicity Studies of Cell Phone Radiofrequency Radiation are the most comprehensive, carefully done research performed to date on the long term effects of radio frequency radiation from wireless devices such as cell phones.
+This 10 year $25 million dollar study by the National Institute of Environmental Health Sciences was completed and peer reviewed March 26-28, 2018 in North Carolina.
+The animal research looked at long term non-thermal exposure to radio frequency (RF) cell phone radiation.
+The series of studies demonstrated positive findings (adverse effects) as follows:

 - An increase in gliomas of the brain and schwannomas of the heart